-Before transmitting the random IDs to the server system, the app adds a transmission risk value and a specification of the type of diagnosis to each of the random IDs (see also Section 6 a.).
-Since the app's warning feature can only be used for lab-confirmed diagnoses, the type of diagnosis is the same for all users.
-The transmission risk value is an estimate of how infectious you were on the day on which the respective random ID was used.
+Before passing on your test result (more precisely: before transmitting your random IDs) to the server system, the app adds a transmission risk value to the data and also specifies the type of test performed.
+Since the app's warning feature can only be used for lab-confirmed test results, the type of test is the same for all users.
+The transmission risk value is an estimate of how infectious you were on each day of the 14-day period.
 Since how infectious a person is or was depends on the duration and course of the infection, it can be taken into account, for example, that the more time has passed since the onset of symptoms, the lower the risk of a person spreading the virus on the day of a possible exposure.
+These additional transmission risk values allow a more precise determination of the likelihood that you have infected other users.

-The requested information about the onset of symptoms is optional.
-However, this information may help to calculate the transmission risk value more accurately.
+The information requested by the app about the onset of symptoms is optional.
+However, this information may help to calculate the transmission risk value even more accurately.
 If you do not provide information about your symptoms, then the transmission risk values will be calculated assuming a typical case of infection with coronavirus, i.e. the more time has passed since a random ID was used, the lower the associated transmission risk value.